 One can only conclude they have a different agenda which has nothing to do with the protection of our shared wartime heritage; the development of a sustainable trekking industry for PNG; the environmental protection of the trail; or the economic and social empowerment of villagers across it.

 It’s time to end the hijack and return Australian officials, consultants and advisors involved with the KTA and the Kokoda Initiative to Canberra.
-The Kokoda Trail is PNGs most popular tourism asset and is economically sustainable – it should therefore be managed on a commercial basis with local incorporated landowner groups as the major shareholders in a Kokoda Trail Management Company.
+The Kokoda Trail is PNGs most popular tourism asset and is economically sustainable – it should therefore be managed as a tourism asset on a commercial basis with local incorporated landowner groups as the major shareholders in a Kokoda Trail Management Company.

-P.S.
-The following pics illustrate the value the Australian taxpayer has received for their $50 million investment in their Kokoda Initiative over the past decade (this is in addition to the $5 million they have collected from trekkers.
+The following pics illustrate the value Australian taxpayers have received for their $50 million investment in the DFAT Kokoda Initiative over the past decade (this is in addition to the $5 million they have collected from trekkers).

-Unfortunately there are no pictures of interpretive memorials along the trail because none have been developed along the trail since the environmentalists in the Kokoda Initiative assumed control of it in 2008.
+Unfortunately there are no pictures of interpretive memorials along the trail because none have been developed since the environmentalists in the Kokoda Initiative assumed control of it in 2008.